kalyan926/FineTuning-using-QLORA/README.md

 ## Introduction

 In recent years, large language models (LLMs) have exhibited remarkable capabilities across various tasks.
-However, their increasing size, memory consumption, and extended training times present significant challenges, particularly for those with limited computational resources.
-This thesis explores the application of the QLORA technique to fine-tune the LLAMA2 model with significantly fewer trainable parameters, aiming for efficient training on a single GPU.
+However, their increasing size, memory consumption, and extended training times present significant challenges, particularly for those with limited computational resources.Fortunately, there exists a low dimension reparameterization that is as effective for fine-tuning as the full parameter space empirically shown in the paper **“Intrinsic Dimensionality Explains the Effectiveness of Language Model Fine-Tuning.”** This project explores the application of the QLORA technique to fine-tune the LLAMA2-7b model with significantly fewer trainable parameters, aiming for efficient training on a single GPU.
 By quantizing the model to 4-bit precision and introducing low-rank adapters (LoRA) in the linear layers, we achieve performance comparable to the original full-precision model.
-The model is evaluated using the codeBLEU metric on a dataset of chat completions for coding tasks, demonstrating the efficacy of our approach.
+The model is evaluated using the codeBLEU metric on a dataset of code completions for coding tasks, demonstrating the efficacy of our approach.

 ---

 ## Why Fine-Tuning with QLORA Technique

  Fine-tuning large language models is crucial for adapting them to specific tasks and domains.
 Traditional fine-tuning methods require loading the entire model into memory and updating its parameters, which is computationally expensive and often infeasible on medium-sized GPU resources.
+For instance, a 1B parameter model takes 4GB of GPU RAM at 32-bit precision.
+However, training this model requires memory for parameters, gradients, optimizer states, and activations, totaling about 20GB of GPU RAM, which far exceeds the capacity of most single GPUs.

+**Model Parameter:** 4 bytes per parameter
+**Gradients:** 4 bytes per parameter
+**ADAM Optimizer:** 8 bytes per parameter (2 states) **Activations and temp memory:**  8 bytes per parameter (variable size) **Total:** 4 bytes parameter (model) + 20 extra bytes per paramter (training) So, the memory needed to train is **~5X** the memory needed to store the model.

 The QLORA technique addresses these challenges by quantizing the model's weights to lower precision and introducing low-rank adapters (LoRA) to the linear layers.
-This approach reduces the model size and the number of trainable parameters, making fine-tuning feasible on limited hardware while maintaining performance
+This approach reduces the model size and the number of trainable parameters, making fine-tuning feasible on limited hardware while maintaining performance.

 ## Quantization Technique and LoRA